-- stability and security (UN Sustainable Development Goals 9, 11, 16 and 17),
+- stability and security (UN Sustainable Development Goals 9, 11, 16 and 17)

-- competitiveness and innovation (Goals 8, 9, 11 and 12), and
+- competitiveness and innovation (Goals 8, 9, 11 and 12)

 - global challenges and international context (Goals 6, 7, 10, 13, 14, 16 and 17).

-The research conducted facilitates the identification of relevant social and economic processes, as well as the formulation of necessary policies and measures to enhance resilience and sustainability.
+The research facilitates the identification of relevant social and economic processes, as well as the formulation of necessary policies and measures to enhance resilience and sustainability.

-Besides scientific research, project activities encompass the dissemination and expansion of knowledge and the popularization of science.
+Besides scientific research, project activities encompass the dissemination and expansion of knowledge, and the popularization of science.

 News